LeVraiDwi/TokenizeArt/documentation/README.md

 }
 ```

-move in th deployement folder and launch this cmd
+move in the code folder and launch this cmd
 ```
-cd deployement
+cd code
 npm run uploadMeta
 ```